KovaaK/SensitivityMatcher/README.md

 ![Screenshot 1](https://i.redd.it/zt2a1a1yzyf11.png)
 # Sensitivity Matcher

-Match your mouse sensitivity between any 3D game directly and precisely, obsoleting paywalled calculators.
+Precisely match your mouse sensitivity between any 3D games directly, ditch the paywalled calculators.
 [Download&nbsp;link.](https://github.com/KovaaK/SensitivityMatcher/releases/latest)

 Run the script, then: